Posts Tagged ‘French film gay interest Cannes indie film’

 Stranger By The Lake (2013) L’Inconnu Du Lac | DVD release

-1374946_10151927858522387_889948991_nAlain Guiraudie’s STRANGER BY THE LAKE is one of the year that has really made a lasting impression.
-Disturbing and utterly absorbing right up until its enigmatic showdown, it may at first appear to have little to offer mainstream audiences.
-But what develops is a gripping psychodrama with naturalistic performances that just feels ‘real’.
 Stranger is set in a naturist cruising spot for gay men by a lakeside in southern France.
-Stripping off on arrival, they swim and bond with each other; occasionally indulging in explicit sex in the lush vegetation nearby.
-Guiraudie has captured the sensuality of these torrid encounters enhanced by the natural ambient sounds of nature and sparky, realistic dialogue and simple narrative structure.
+Stripping off on arrival, the men swim and bond with each other; occasionally indulging in explicit sex in the lush vegetation nearby.
+Guiraudie has captured the sensuality of these torrid encounters enhanced by the natural ambient sounds of nature and sparky, realistic dialogue in a simple narrative structure.
 The lakeside setting provides an ideal ‘stage’ for the sinister events that gradually emerge.

 Guiraudie’s wanted to create a drama that evoked the strong emotion of falling in love passionately, not just having casual sex.
 His drama is thrilling; leavened by quirky almost humorous moments that prey upon the subconscious.
-The characters just happen to be gay rather than heterosexual and the sex feels natural and totally without sensationalism, just as any encounter may feel, irrespective of the sexual persuasion it entails.
-The police inspector remarks are the casual disregard that the gay community by the lakeside seem to feel for one another.
-The overall tone is one of intensity and the undercurrent as unsettling as the individuals involved, but the everyday conversations they indulge add intelligent and thought-provoking texture to the story.
+The characters just happen to be gay rather than straight, and the sex feels natural avoiding sensationalism.
+The police inspector’s remarks show casual disregard for this gay community by the lakeside yet the overall tone is one of intensity, the everyday conversations they indulge in add intelligent and thought-provoking texture to the story.
 The cast all give performances that feel spontaneous and believable.
 By turns provocative and sinister, STRANGER meditates on the nature of sexuality, solitude and the power of seduction

 The Lakeside setting feels like a jungle where animals prowl around quietly, engaging in atavistic power-play: some hoping to conquer, some hoping to be conquered, some simply enjoying the ritual.
-Enigmatic, amusing and mesmerising to watch, STRANGER BY THE LAKE will remain with you long after the sun has set.
-MT
+Enigmatic, amusing and mesmerising to watch, STRANGER BY THE LAKE is a modern classic MT

 Copyright © 2026 Filmuforia